SignorelliDenis/T2TScripts/T2TScripts/readme.md

 - LitigationHoldEnabled ⁴
 - SingleItemRecoveryEnabled ⁴

-¹ *The ExternalEmailAddress is defined by the **mail.onmicrosoft.com** [(MOERA)](https://docs.microsoft.com/en-us/troubleshoot/azure/active-directory/proxyaddresses-attribute-populate#terminology) SMTP address found on the source user object proxyAddress property.*
+¹ *The ExternalEmailAddress is defined by the **mail.onmicrosoft.com** [(MOERA)](https://docs.microsoft.com/en-us/troubleshoot/azure/active-directory/proxyaddresses-attribute-populate#terminology) SMTP address found on the source user object proxyAddresses property.*

 ² *The custom attributes number and value that will be dumped is chosen according to the user’s input before running the function*